HolyBlackCat/cpp-tutorials/configuring_code_completion_win.md

 ## Verifying that Clangd works

-Create a new file and save it with the `.cpp` extension (e.g. name it `test.cpp`).
+Create a new file and save it with the `.cpp` extension (e.g. name it `prog.cpp`).
 You should see `clangd: idle` appear at the bottom-left corner.

 When you start typing, you should see red squiggles for invalid code, and code completion suggestions.